-DAY AND TIME OF COLLECTION: You can find out your days and times by clicking here.
+BEFORE FEBRUARY 3, 2021: You can find out your days and times by clicking here.
 The time of day may change.
-Your garbage should be placed at the curb by or before 7 a.m. on collection day with your sticker attached to each garbage bag.
+Your garbage should be placed at the curb by or before 7 a.m. on collection day.

 LIMITS: ALL such garbage waste should be in 34-gallon containers, either metal, plastic or 34-gallon, heavy-duty garbage bags.
 All recycling items should not be in plastic bags.
 Electronic items are not collected.
 There is a 50-pound limit on each container.
 Please bring trash receptacles back into your yard by the end of the collection day.

 IMPORTANT: Items NOT in 34-gallon containers 1) may be left by our contracted disposal company, 2) may blow away, 3) may be scattered by birds or animals, 4) are unsightly, and 5) may create a health hazard.
 Please cooperate.

 STIKCERS WILL NOT NEEDED AFTER JANUARY 31, 2021

 All recyclable material, including newspapers, magazines, junk mail and cardboard, may be commingled and combined with other recyclable items, including glass of any color, aluminum, tin, paper and plastic #s 1 – 7, any size and any shape.

 There are three options to prepare commingled and combined recyclables for collection:

 - place commingled recyclables in a single, reusable container, securing the contents in the container so they cannot blow out of the container*

 - tie separated paper product recyclables in bundles as follows: cross-tie newspapers, magazines, single-ply cardboard (such as cereal boxes and gift boxes), corrugated cardboard, and junk mail (not shredded) in separate bundles 8 to 12 inches high placed next to other recyclables.